 Named for late Grand President Phil Cox, Indiana, '84, the Phillip A. Cox Volunteer Institute brings day-long volunteer training to sites across the country at no registration cost to the attendees.
 The institute features a day full of programming for SigEp’s most valuable resource — volunteers. | More

 Consider volunteering on an Alumni and Volunteer Corporation, as a mentor to undergraduates or as a facilitator at one of SigEps many leadership events.

 The majority of SigEp’s volunteers work with a local chapter as a member of an Alumni and Volunteer Corporation in a variety of capacities, including roles as mentors to help undergraduate leaders improve chapter operations.
 To learn more about volunteering with a local chapter or to become a volunteer today, contact the District Governor responsible for your area of the country.

-Another way to volunteer for SigEp at the regional level is to serve as a curriculum facilitator at one of SigEp’s many leadership events.
+Another way to volunteer for SigEp at the regional level is to serve as a curriculum facilitator at one of SigEp’s many national programs.
 Visit that page to learn more about facilitator needs for the Carlson Leadership Academy, Life After College, the Ruck Leadership Institute and the Tragos Quest to Greece.